 Let someone know you have arrived.

-As soon as you get home, be sure to call or text your family and friends letting them know you’ve arrived home safely.
+As soon as you get home, be sure to call or text your family and friends to let them know you’ve arrived home safely.

 Check your financial statements.

 Identity theft is a growing problem worldwide, and travelers are especially vulnerable.
 A few days after you get home, check your credit card and bank statements to make sure nothing looks out of order.
-You are looking for things like double charges, missing refund credits or spending you didn’t authorize.
-If you see a problem, be sure you get in touch with your bank or credit card company to get it fixed immediately.
+You are looking for things like double charges, missing refund credits, or spending you didn’t authorize.
+If you see a problem, be sure you get in touch with your bank or credit card company to fix it immediately.

 Deal with your email.

-Don’t wait too long to go through all your images that you forget the significance of your adventures.
+Don’t wait too long to go through all your images.
 Sort and caption all your pictures while your memories are still fresh.
+Plus, this is a great way to relive your trip while dealing with the back-to-work depression.

 Start planning your next trip.